aristosv/freqtrade/README.md

 ---

 **Disclaimer:** This software can, and probably will, lose your money.
 Investigate, find a strategy you're comfortable with, and use it with this bot.
 You are responsible for your decisions and your money.
-There are no warranties whatsoever.
+There are no warranties.

 ---